 The ACM is a professional development training tool for Aboriginal and non-Aboriginal coaches who coach Aboriginal athletes, as they become certified through the NCCP.
-The material in the ACM has been developed to meet the following learning objectives:
+The ACM is comprised of three modules:

 - Understanding the role of sport in Aboriginal communities;